Faculty Research Interests

 Interim Chair of Surgery and Professor of Surgery and Radiology, Boston University Chobanian & Avedisian School of Medicine

 Dr. Farber leads a multidisciplinary clinical research unit based in the Division of Vascular and Endovascular Surgery.
 The mission of the BMC Vascular Research Consortium is to improve the care of patients with vascular disease through innovative research.
 Recent research endeavors stemming from the consortium have included projects involving aortic aneurysms, venous disease, carotid disease, and vascular trauma.
 Dr. Farber’s specific research interests include peripheral arterial disease and dialysis access.
-He is a principal investigator for the BEST-CLI (Best Endovascular versus Best Surgical Therapy in Patients with Critical Limb Ischemia) trial, an international, randomized multicenter controlled trial comparing clinical efficacy, functional outcomes, and cost effectiveness of surgical leg bypass with the less invasive alternative of endovascular therapy for patients with critical limb ischemia.
+He was a principal investigator for the BEST-CLI (Best Endovascular versus Best Surgical Therapy in Patients with Critical Limb Ischemia) trial, an international, randomized multicenter controlled trial comparing clinical efficacy, functional outcomes, and cost effectiveness of surgical leg bypass with the less invasive alternative of endovascular therapy for patients with critical limb ischemia.
 Results from the trial were published in The New England Journal of Medicine in December 2022.

 Jeffrey Kalish, MD, FACS